 For the in-person all-campus Career & Internship Fair, registration is not required, but it’s a good idea to review the fair in Handshake to learn more about the attending employers.

-For virtual fairs, including the virtual all-campus Career & Internship Fair and the Technology, Data & Analytics Fair, you will need to register in advance and sign up for sessions with employers via Handshake.
+For virtual fairs, you will need to register in advance and sign up for sessions with employers via Handshake.

 Are first year students able to attend career fairs?